reaster/cardano_wallet_sdk/README.md

 Currently this project is a [Fund 5 Project Catalyst](https://cardano.ideascale.com/a/dtd/Cardano-Wallet-Flutter-SDK/352623-48088) proof-of-concept prototype with limited use-cases.
 It implements a light-weight client library using the [BlockFrost API](https://pub.dev/packages/blockfrost) service for blockchain access and supports loading wallet balances and submitting simple transactions.

-Under a [Fund 6 proposal](https://cardano.ideascale.com/a/dtd/Cardano-Wallet-Flutter-SDK-Fund6/368970-48088) this library will be expanded into a fully-functional Cardano SDK, supporting smart contracts, minting, staking, key management, hardware wallets and other essential features needed to write dApps and other types of Cardano clients.
+Under a Fund 7 proposal this library will be expanded into a fully-functional Cardano SDK, supporting smart contracts, minting, staking, key management, hardware wallets and other essential features needed to write dApps and other types of Cardano clients.
+If you'd like to support this project, be sure to vote for it in Catalyst Fund 7!

 ## Kick the Tires
 To see the SDK in action, you can visit the live [Flutter Demonstration Wallet](https://flutter-cardano-wallet.web.app/) hosted on google cloud.